-TIAA: TIAA’s fees for 403(b) plans can vary depending on the specific investment products chosen.
+TIAA: TIAA’s 403(b) plan fees can differ depending on the specific investment products selected.
 Annuity products and certain mutual funds may have higher management fees and transaction fees compared to other options.

 Fidelity: Similarly, Fidelity provides comprehensive customer service and support, including financial planning services, educational resources, and online tools to help participants manage their 403(b) accounts.
-They have a strong reputation for quality customer service across their investment products and services.
+They have an excellent reputation for quality customer service across their products and services.

-Fidelity: Known for its user-friendly platform and mobile app, which makes it easy for participants to manage their 403(b) accounts, make transactions, and access educational materials.
-They also offer advanced tools and resources for more experienced investors.
+Fidelity: Known for its user-friendly platform and mobile app, Fidelity makes it easy for participants to manage their 403(b) accounts, make transactions, and access educational materials.
+They also offer advanced tools and resources for more experienced customers.

 In summary, TIAA and Fidelity both offer 403(b) plans with different investment options and services.
 TIAA has a long history of serving the nonprofit and education sectors and focuses on annuity products and fixed-income investments, while Fidelity provides a wide range of low-cost investment options and a user-friendly platform.
 To determine which provider is best suited for your needs, carefully review the details of each plan available through your employer and consider factors such as investment options, fees, and available support.